 27 of 28

-The expansion of European colonialism had created lucrative trade networks across the Atlantic, with ships laden with sugar, tobacco, silver, and slaves crossing between the Old World and the New.
-Simultaneously, various European wars — including the War of Spanish Succession and conflicts between England, France, Spain, and the Netherlands — had produced thousands of experienced sailors who suddenly found themselves unemployed when peace treaties were signed.
+The Golden Age of Piracy emerged from a perfect storm of historical circumstances.
+The expansion of European colonialism had created lucrative trade networks across the Atlantic, with ships laden with sugar, tobacco, silver, and enslaved people crossing between the Old World and the New World.
+Simultaneously, various European wars — including the War of Spanish Succession — had produced countless experienced sailors who suddenly found themselves unemployed when peace treaties were signed.

 "They featured regularly in early eighteenth-century newspapers and helped shift copies to a public keen to learn the grisly details of the latest pirate heist or the most recent death sentences.
 But journalists and editors also exaggerated their stories to make pirates appear even more violent and destructive.
 The 'golden age of piracy' was no stranger to fake news!"

-The Decline And Lasting Legacy
+The Decline And Lasting Legacy Of Piracy

 "Hanging was a grisly affair during the 'golden age' of piracy," Blyth writes.
 "Unlike in the nineteenth century — when the 'drop' was calculated to break the neck, leading to near-instant death — a short rope was used, which left the condemned to strangle slowly to death, which could take up to 45 minutes."

-Pirates represented a form of proto-democratic rebellion against imperial authority and maritime exploitation, creating egalitarian communities in a deeply hierarchical age.
-Their codes, their elections, and their systems of sharing wealth offered an alternative model of social organization that would later be studied as by historians for insights into class struggle and resistance movements.
+The legacy of the Golden Age of Piracy extends far beyond its historical moment, though.
+Pirates sometimes represented a form of proto-democratic rebellion against imperial authority and maritime exploitation, creating surprisingly egalitarian communities during a deeply hierarchical age.
+Their codes, their elections, and their systems of sharing wealth offered an alternative model of social organization that would later be studied as by historians for insights into other class struggles and resistance movements.

 Established in 2010, All That's Interesting brings together a dedicated staff of digital publishing veterans and subject-level experts in history, true crime, and science.
 From the lesser-known byways of human history to the uncharted corners of the world, we seek out stories that bring our past, present, and future to life.
 Privately-owned since its founding, All That's Interesting maintains a commitment to unbiased reporting while taking great care in fact-checking and research to ensure that we meet the highest standards of accuracy.